SumanGurung01/pick-me-a-movie/README.md

 2. **Detailed Information:** Click on any movie to access in-depth details, including a synopsis, cast information, and more.
 3. **Watch Trailers:** Get a glimpse of the movie by watching its trailer directly on the platform.
 4. **Search Movies:** Use the search functionality to find movies based on titles, genres, or your favorite actors.
+5. **Add to Favorite:** Liked a movie, then add it to your favorites.

 ## Technologies Used
 - **Next.js** in Frontend